arangrhie/merfin/README.md

 Merfin can be used to assess collapsed or duplicated region of the assembly (`-hist`, `-dump`) or to evaluate variant calls (`-vmer`).
 QV estimates for all scaffolds will also be generated with `-hist` and `-dump`.

-In all cases a diploid peak estimate must be provided (`-peak`), either from the kmer histogram, or computed using the GenomeScope 2.0 model available under `scripts/genomescope`.
+In all cases a haploid/diploid peak estimate must be provided (`-peak`), either from the kmer histogram, or computed using the GenomeScope 2.0 model available under `scripts/genomescope`.

+As a rule of thumb, the `-peak` should be:
+- haploid, if the reference used for read mapping and variant calling contains both the primary and the haplotigs, or both haplotypes of a trio
+- diploid (i.e. twice the haploid peak), for haploid representations of diploid genomes

 Optionally, a custom table of probabilities can be used as input (`-lookup`), also generated using the script under `scripts/genomescope`.
 This is still experimental.